The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: grale time delay predictions

 \subsection{$H_0$ from lensed images only}

 We conclude that both types of degeneracies, agMSD and MpD, contribute to mass maps, and will therefore contribute to the model time delay, $\tau_{\rm model}$, and estimation of $H_0$.

 Figure~\ref{tdxsec} shows the cross-section of the arrival time surface along the same straight lines that were used in Figures~\ref{denxsec} and ~\ref{MSDdenx}.
 On the vertical axis the curves were shifted to go through zero at the location of predicted SX, to make it easier to read off the model time delay between SX and S1, $\Delta \tau_{\rm model}$.
-The dashed curves in both panels show all 75 \bfit~and 75 \hres~models, while the solid thick curves represent the BFsubset and HRsubset.
+The dashed curves in the two panels show 67 models of the BFsubset and 59 models of the HRsubset.